madjugglers/pattern-book/01_maj_pattern_book.md

   Compare to mayonnaise.
 The quality of passes you would make to your favorite grandmother.
 As in, please add some wuss to your middle passes.
 You're hurting my catching hand!
 * **Southern Wisconsin convention**.
-When changing sides from a feedee position in a standard count, do so on a outside-throw/inside-catch; e.g. on a  right-hand throw/left-hand reception when on the right side of the feedee line.
+When changing sides from a feedee position in a standard count, do so on an outside-throw/inside-catch; e.g. on a  right-hand throw/left-hand reception when on the right side of the feedee line.
 * **A Canadian catch**.
 An impressive catch that would have been difficult